Private & Early Stage Businesses

 - A description of the rights available to purchasers specified under securities laws (including the purchaser's right to cancel the purchase agreement and the right of action if the offering memorandum contains a misrepresentation.)

-- Financial statements prepared in accordance with Canadian generally accepted accounting principles.
-Interim financial statements can be prepared by management; an independent review by a qualified accountant is not required.
+- Financial statements prepared in accordance with Canadian generally accepted accounting principles applicable to publicly accountable enterprises.
 Annual financial statements must be audited.
+Generally, interim financial statements can be prepared by management; an independent review by a qualified accountant is not required.
+However, if the issuer has not yet completed a financial year, the interim financial statements must also be audited.

 The offering memorandum must contain a certificate that states: "This offering memorandum does not contain a misrepresentation."
 A misrepresentation is an untrue statement of a material fact or an omission to state a material fact.